alexbelgium/hassio-addons/sabnzbd/README.md

 ## About

-[sabnzb](http://sabnzb.net/) is a usenet downloader, written in C++ and designed with performance in mind to achieve maximum download speed by using very little system resources.
+[sabnzbd](http://sabnzbd.net/) is a usenet downloader, written in C++ and designed with performance in mind to achieve maximum download speed by using very little system resources.
-This addon is based on the docker image https://github.com/linuxserver/docker-sabnzb
+This addon is based on the docker image https://github.com/linuxserver/docker-sabnzbd

 ## Configuration

 Webui can be found at <http://your-ip:PORT>.
-The default username/password : login:sabnzb, password:tegbzn6789
+The default username/password : login:sabnzbd, password:tegbzn6789
 Configurations can be done through the app webUI, except for the following options

 ```yaml